sputnick-dev/saxon-lint/README.md

 As far as you have the prerequisites, this project is **cross-platform** (Linux, MacOsX/*BSD, Windows... ).

 The default XPath output displays each result nodes on a separate newline, this is suitable for shell scripting to split results in an array (by example).
-This feature is missing with `xmllint`.
+This feature <strike>is</strike> [was missing](https://gitlab.gnome.org/GNOME/libxml2/commit/da35eeae5b92b88d8ebdb64b4b327ac1c2cf1bce) with `xmllint`.

 ### Main features